 - Q. How much financial aid can I receive?

-A. Dordt College does offer financial aid for students, both academic scholarships and need-based grants.
+A. Dordt University does offer financial aid for students, both academic scholarships and need-based grants.
 In addition, students who are gifted in academics or music or athletics may be able to earn additional awards.
 Aid seldom covers more than 50% the cost of tuition.